Flank/flank-dashboard/metrics/web/docs/features/instant_config/01_instant_config_design.md

 ### Presentation layer

-Once we've added both the domain and data layers, it's time to add the feature to the presentation. `InstantConfigNotifier` maintains the state of the instant config and integrated to the `InjectionContainer` so it is available within the application.
+Once we've added both the domain and data layers, it's time to add the feature to the presentation. `InstantConfigNotifier` maintains the state of the instant config and is integrated into the `InjectionContainer` so it is available within the application.

 The following class diagram demonstrates the structure of the presentation layer: